 Gorillas, you can also see them at Ruhija or Mgahinga. chimps can be seen in a no. of places in Uganda, but Kibale has the highest density of primates anywhere in Africa, so you may see other types of monkeys, Mangabeys etc.

-gorilla permits in Uganda will remain at $500 this year, at least. $750 in Rwanda from June 1st 2012. over 6 years ago
+gorilla permits in Uganda will remain at $500 this year, at least. $750 in Rwanda from June 1st 2012. almost 7 years ago

 There are several of them and depending on the wild animals you would love to see.
 If it is the Gorillas, you might want to go to the Bwindi Forest. if its bird watching, you want to get to the Uganda Wild life Education Center in Entebbe.
 Dont forget to get help from a reputable tours and travel company. for Gorilla Trips i recommend http://www.bestjunglesafaris.com for Bird watching i recommend http://www.birdingvalley.com. about 6 years ago

 For Sightseeing please visit the following parks

 2. http://www.murchisonfallsnationalpark.com wildlife and falls viewing in Uganda

 3. http://www.insightsafariholidays.com A specialist company of sightseeing tours in Uganda. about 3 years ago